Fabxx/XPCE/README.md

 note, not all apps use these notification sounds, so not all app will produce a sound.

-install all canberra GTK packages: sudo your-package-manager-command libcanberra*
+install all canberra GTK packages: sudo apt install libcanberra*

-then `export GTK_MODULES=canberra-gtk-module`
+then in terminal: `export GTK_MODULES=canberra-gtk-module`

-Alternatively you can paste that GTK flag into `/etc/environment`
+or:

+`sudo nano /etc/environment`

+copy paste `export GTK_MODULES=canberra-gtk-module` and save the file

 go into `xfce4-settings-editor` and find `xsettings`